 In her spare time, Alice continues to give back to the community by starting a non-profit named Asian Women for Equality Society which aims to expand advances for women and children.
 Alice also enjoys martial arts, kayaking and travel to keep her body and mind active and in a healthy state of growth.

 Alice Lee uses multiple techniques in her acupuncture practice.

 A key component of traditional Chinese medicine, acupuncture is most commonly used to treat pain, overall wellness, and stress management.

 A mild electric current is passed between these two needles during treatment.
-This current generally applies more stimulation to acupuncture points than hand manipulation techniques that acupuncturist might use.
+This current generally applies more stimulation to acupuncture points than hand manipulation techniques that acupuncturists might use.
 It is an effective technique used for treating pain and other conditions.

 Acupressure therapeutic massage (Tui Na): Tui Na massage can be done as a stronger deep-tissue massage or a more gentle, energetic treatment.
-Similar to acupuncture, Tui Na massage uses the same energetic meridians and acupoints to balance the qi and blood in your body, leading to better health.
-Qi that’s flowing incorrectly can cause blockages, such as poor blood circulation in the affected area.
+Similar to acupuncture, Tui Na massage uses the same energy meridians and acupoints to balance the qi and blood in your body, leading to better health.
+Qi flowing incorrectly can cause blockages, such as poor blood circulation in the affected area.

 If you would like to contact Alice Lee please do not hesitate to send an email with the subject line: "How can Alice help me?"